-Attached as Appendix A is a sample work note that maximizes the likelihood that your patient will receive the accommodation she needs.
-An alternative sample work note, which does not disclose any information about your patient's medical condition, is attached as Appendix B.
+Sample Work Note for patients who work outside NYC: Attached as Appendix A is a sample work note that maximizes the likelihood that your patient will receive the accommodation she needs.
+An alternative sample work note, which does not disclose any information about a medical condition, is attached as Appendix B.